 But having said that, my aim is to help writers break free from the paralysis of not writing because they don’t yet know what they think about an issue.
 My point is knowing what you think about an issue with clarity and fullness doesn’t precede writing, but comes from writing.
 That is what I am going to stand by.

-Now I know, I am sure, that there are some folks whose brains are so amazing in their capacities to hold an idea in place and look at it from 30 different angels and see hundreds of relationships between the idea and those angles and the relationships among the angles themselves that they could think something through and have it clear in their minds before they put anything on paper.
+Now I know, and I am sure, that there are some folks whose brains are so amazing in their capacities to hold an idea in place, and look at it from thirty different angles, and see hundreds of relationships between the idea and those angles, and the relationships among the angles themselves, that they could think something through, and have it clear in their minds before they put anything on paper.
 Maybe there are three of those people, like Albert Einstein.
 But let’s just say, for the vast majority of us, that is not true.
 Writing is a way the mind can start seeing clearly what was before a fuzzy tangle of thoughts.

 So God bless conversations.
 Amen to conversations.
 I have had incredibly illumining conversations that gave me some important breakthroughs.

 Flash of Insight

 But here is the reality for me — for me.
 And I just want to make sure people whom God is calling to write are giving this idea its due power.
 After two or three flashes of insight come from a conversation that you would not have had on your own — praise God for those conversations — writing now, or not writing.
 What shall we do?
 Now what shall we do?
 Now you have got your flashes of insight.
 For me, those insights are bursting with possibility.
 So I come away from a conversation, and those insights are bursting with possibilities.
 Those possibilities are going in ten directions at once.
 How do those possibilities, flowing from those three insights, become clear and defined and differentiated and interrelated and coherent?
 I know of no answer to that question but writing.